2sic/2sxc-docs/docs-src/pages/net-code/data-sources/custom/pre-v15/data-builder.md

 Many data sources generate new content items - either because they deliver some kind of information, or because they convert data from another source into standardized entities.
 This is where `DataBuilder.Entity(...)` helps.

-Just fyi: Here are the [API docs](xref:ToSic.Eav.Data.IDataAssembler.Entity*).
-There is also an `Entities` for multiple Entities.
+Just fyi: Here are the [API docs](xref:ToSic.Eav.Data.Build).

 ## How the DataBuilder is added

-The DataBuilder is a [IDataBuilder](xref:ToSic.Eav.Data.IDataBuilder) which is automatically given as a property `DataBuilder`.
+The DataBuilder is a [IDataBuilder](xref:ToSic.Eav.Data.Build.Sys.DataAssembler) which is automatically given as a property `DataBuilder`.
 The DataSource-Factory creates it.

 ## How to use DataBuilder.Entity(...)